AutoBridgeSystems/codex/codex-rs/tui/prompt_for_spec_command.md

 **Subsequent turns:**

 * After each answer, patch sections and remove/resolve items from Open Questions.
-* Ask the next most critical question only.
+Make sure to update the progress bar, even with tiny increments to satisfy the user.

 ---

 ## 8) Finish Protocol (100%)

-When all critical ambiguities are resolved and sections are at least **Clarified**:
+When all critical ambiguities are resolved and sections are deeply detailed and clarified:

 * Set to **100%** and post a clear finish message, e.g.: